Millimeter Anisotropy eXperiment IMaging Array: Instrumentation

 A 1.3-metre primary mirror, along with a smaller secondary and tertiary mirror, was used to focus the microwaves onto the feed horns.
 The feed horns had spectral bands centred at 150, 240 and 420 GHz with a resolution of 10 arcminutes.
 A bolometer array consisting of sixteen NTD-Ge thermistors measured the incident radiation.

 The detector array was cooled to 100 mK via a four-stage refrigeration process.
-Liquid nitrogen cooled the outer layer of radiation shielding and He-4 was used to cool the two other layers to a temperature of 2-3 K. Finally liquid He-3 cooled the array down to operation temperature.
+Liquid nitrogen cooled the outer layer of radiation shielding and He-4 was used to cool the two other layers to a temperature of 2–3 K. Finally liquid He-3 cooled the array down to operation temperature.
 The shielding, together with the properties of the feed horns, gave a sensitivity of 40 uV/s^{1/2}.

 Two CCD cameras were used to provide accurate measurements of the telescope's orientation.
 The first wide-field camera pointed towards Polaris and gave a coarse orientation up to 15 arcminutes.
 The other camera was mounted in the primary focus and gave an accuracy of half an arcminute for stars brighter than 6th magnitude.
 In total, this produced an overall position tracking accuracy of 10' for the telescope.

 For pointing the telescope, four motors were used.

 Results

 Compared to MAXIMA's competitor the BOOMERanG experiment, MAXIMA's data covers a smaller part of the sky but with much more detail.
-By the end of the year 2000 the experiment had provided the most accurate measurements of the cosmic background radiation (CMB) fluctuations on small angular scales.
+By the end of the year 2000 the experiment had provided the most accurate measurements of the Cosmic microwave background (CMB) fluctuations on small angular scales.
 Using this data it was possible to calculate the first three acoustic peaks from the CMB power spectrum.
 The results confirmed the standard cosmological model, giving a baryon density of about 4%, which agrees with the density calculated from Big Bang nucleosynthesis.
 The measurement of the flatness of the Universe also confirmed a major prediction of inflationary cosmology, although BOOMERang was the first to discover this.